-Launch Model Optimizer for a TensorFlow BERT model in the SavedModel format, with three inputs.
-Explicitly specify input shapes where the batch size and the sequence length equal 2 and 30 respectively.
+Launch Model Optimizer for a TensorFlow BERT model in the SavedModel format with three inputs.
+Specify input shapes explicitly where the batch size and the sequence length equal 2 and 30 respectively:

 mo --saved_model_dir BERT --input mask,word_ids,type_ids --input_shape [2,30],[2,30],[2,30]

-For more information on TensorFlow model conversion, refer to Converting a TensorFlow Model.
+For more information, refer to the Converting a TensorFlow Model guide.

-Launch Model Optimizer for an ONNX OCR model and explicitly specify new output.
+Launch Model Optimizer for an ONNX OCR model and specify new output explicitly:

 mo --input_model ocr.onnx --output probabilities

-For more information on ONNX model conversion, please refer to Converting an ONNX Model.
-Note that PyTorch models must be exported to the ONNX format before its conversion into IR.
-More details can be found in Converting a PyTorch Model.
+PyTorch models must be exported to the ONNX format before conversion into IR.
+More information can be found in Converting a PyTorch Model.

 mo --input_model unet.pdmodel --mean_values [123,117,104] --scale 255

-For more information on PaddlePaddle model conversion, please refer to Converting a PaddlePaddle Model.
+For more information, refer to the Converting a PaddlePaddle Model guide.

-Launch Model Optimizer for an MXNet SSD Inception V3 model and specify first-channel layout for the input.
+Launch Model Optimizer for an Apache MXNet SSD Inception V3 model and specify first-channel layout for the input:

 mo --input_model ssd_inception_v3-0000.params --layout NCHW

-For more information on MXNet models conversion, please refer to Converting an MXNet Model.
+For more information, refer to the Converting an Apache MXNet Model guide.

 mo --input_model alexnet.caffemodel --reverse_input_channels

-For more information on Caffe model conversion, please refer to Converting a Caffe Model.
+For more information, refer to the Converting a Caffe Model guide.

 mo --input_model librispeech_nnet2.mdl --input_shape [1,140]

-For more information on Kaldi model conversion, refer to Converting a Kaldi Model.
+For more information, refer to the Converting a Kaldi Model guide.

-To get conversion recipes for specific TensorFlow, ONNX, PyTorch, MXNet, and Kaldi models, refer to Model Conversion Tutorials.
+To get conversion recipes for specific TensorFlow, ONNX, PyTorch, Apache MXNet, and Kaldi models, refer to the Model Conversion Tutorials.